Why Does Your Lake Association Need a Lake Management Plan?

 Most lake associations become interested in lake and watershed management when a perceived problem occurs on their lake.
 Nuisance aquatic weeds, algae growth, or turbidity often spur action on the local level.
 Some lakes can become impaired for their designated use as a public water supply or recreational (contact) waterbody.
 Many of them have been designated by the NYS DEC as part of the 303(d) Impaired Waterbody List.
 Many lakes on this list have been determined to have nutrient levels that lead to undesirable water quality.
 The nutrients nitrogen and phosphorus are the primary contributors to excessive weed and algae growth in lakes.
-The goal of most lake management programs is to reduce the amount of nutrients entering a lake.
+The goal of most lake management programs is to reduce the amount of nutrients and sediment entering a lake.

 US EPA Nine Element Plan

 The United States Environmental Protection Agency has prepared a Introduction to Watershed Planning module.
 They recommend a 9 Element Plan.
 They also have published a “Handbook for Developing Watershed Plans to Restore our Waters“.
 A “Quick Guide” version of the document is available.

 There are many good examples of lake management plans in New York State.
 Here links to some examples: